College Factual by our College Data Analytics Team

 #2 Best Quality In OR

-Lewis & Clark College is a popular choice for individuals pursuing a bachelor's degree in linguistics and comparative literature.
-Located in the city of Portland, Lewis and Clark College is a private not-for-profit college with a small student population.
+Lewis & Clark College is a popular decision for individuals pursuing a bachelor's degree in linguistics and comparative literature.
+Located in the large city of Portland, Lewis and Clark College is a private not-for-profit college with a small student population.
 You also may be intersted to know that the school ranks #2 in quality for bachelor's degrees in linguistics and comparative literature in Oregon.

 More information about a bachelor’s in linguistics and comparative literature from Lewis & Clark College